itudb2325/itudb2325/README.txt

-This is the repository for Database Systems Course (BLG317E) 2023-2024 form.
+This is the repository for Database Systems Course (BLG317E) 2023-2024 term.